 In addition to asking yourself the questions that we have identified, you’re encouraged to ask others to answer them on your behalf and to consider them on behalf of those that you lead.

 Why is it so input to seek input from others?
 Research by Adam Grant, professor of management and psychology at the University of Pennsylvania’s Wharton School of Business, suggests that People Don’t Actually Know Themselves Very Well.
 The chances are that your coworkers are better at rating some parts of your personality (and your habits) than you are.
-For more on this, and to learn about the importance of self-awareness in leadership, check out my post 4 questions to improve your leadership self-awareness.

 To change the habits and behaviours that you identify are holding you and your team back, in summary, the authors recommend: